connosieurofdoom/VindiataInternshipTest/README.md

 Please prepare a short report with your recommendations on Part A and Part B. Report can be in any format (though interactive mediums are always preferred). (*15 points*)

-## Answers are in the file Answers.ipynb
+## Answers are in the file Code/Answers.ipynb